Tuesday, August 18, 2026

 7. Don't obsess over men.

-8. Pay attention to their smell.
+8. Pay attention to your smell.

 9. Queue elegantly.